 Geographic Location

-Documentation: Applicants may be required to provide documentation of their income, homeownership status, and the nature of the emergency, such as photographs or repair estimates.
+Evidence: Candidates might be asked to submit proof of their income, homeownership status, and the type of emergency like pictures or repair quotes.

 How to Find Emergency Home Repair Grants